philcluff/phils-players/README.md

 # Phil's Players

-A set of open source video players with simple GUIs for video engineers to use for testing.
+A set of video players with simple GUIs for video engineers to use for testing.

 I got bored of bad player demo websites which don't let me try my own media.